hytopiagg/sdk/docs/server.playerui.lockpointer.md

 ## PlayerUI.lockPointer() method

-Locks or unlocks the player's mouse pointer.
-If the pointer is unlocked with lockPointer(false), the player will not be able to use in-game inputs or camera controls from the mouse pointer until `player.ui.lockPointer(true)`<!-- -->, or in your game's client UI html with `hytopia.lockPointer(true)`<!-- -->.
+Locks or unlocks the player's mouse pointer on Desktop.
+If the pointer is unlocked with `lockPointer(false)`<!-- -->, the player will not be able to use in-game inputs or camera controls from the mouse pointer until `player.ui.lockPointer(true)`<!-- -->, or in your game's client UI html with `hytopia.lockPointer(true)`<!-- -->.

 **Signature:**